chrilves/raffiot.py/guide/src/failures.md

 To react to errors, just call the method `catch`.
 It is very similar to a `try-exept` block.
 It takes as argument a function called the *error handler*.
-When the computation fails because of an error `e`, the error handler is called with `e` as argument.
+When the computation fails because of some errors `le: List[E]`, the error handler is called with `le` as argument.
 The result is then the error handler's result.

 ```python